daxm/pod_controller/README.md

 # Update User's group environment.
 * Log out and back in to update your user's group or the runme.sh script won't work.

-# Copy .env-example and userdata.yml-example to .env and userdata.yml (respectively) and modify it to set your parameters, such as passwords.
+# Copy and modify .env-example and userdata.yml-example to .env and userdata.yml (respectively)
 (**OPTIONAL**)
 The install_docker.sh file already copied the .env-example and userdata.yml-example files for you.
 However, if you want to overwrite those files (to start over) use the following commands: